Antonov: Aircraft

-Antonov's primary activity has generally been in developing large military transport aircraft, including the world's largest airplanes, chiefly for the Russian Federation and its predecessor nations.

-Additionally, Antonov has produced airliners.
-It has also produced numerous variants of both transports and airliners, for operations ranging from air freight hauling to military reconnaissance, command and control operations.
+Antonov's primary activity has generally been developing large military transport aircraft, including the world's largest airplanes.
+It has also produced airliners.
+It has produced numerous variants of both transports and airliners, for operations ranging from air freight hauling to military reconnaissance, command and control operations.
 It has also developed various general aviation light aircraft, having originated as a producer of gliders.

 Transports, airliners and derivatives

 Antonov's aeroplanes (design office prefix An) range from the rugged An-2 biplane through the An-28 reconnaissance aircraft to the massive An-124 Ruslan and An-225 Mriya strategic airlifters (the latter being the world's heaviest aircraft and was the only one in service).

 The An-24, An-26, An-30 and An-32 family of twin turboprop, high-winged, passenger-cargo-troop transport aircraft are important for domestic/short-haul air services particularly in parts of the world once led by communist governments.
 The An-72/An-74 series of small jetliners is slowly replacing that fleet, and a larger An-70 freighter is under certification.

 The Antonov An-148 is a new regional airliner of twin-turbofan configuration.
 Over 150 aircraft have been ordered since 2007.
 A stretched version is in development, the An-158 (from 60–70 to 90–100 passengers).